-A 53 year old American woman is in recovery and feeling well over two months after receiving a gene-edited pig kidney.
+A 53 year old American woman is in recovery and feeling well after receiving a gene-edited pig kidney.
 Towana Looney is the third kidney recipient of this sort of genetically-edited animal transplant, and is now the longest living person to have undergone the procedure.

 Transplantation using organs from non-human species is known as xenotransplantation.
 Last year Richard Slayman, a 62 year old man with kidney failure, had a successful transplant of a genetically edited pig kidney, but sadly died just seven weeks after surgery.
 In April 2024 another kidney patient, Lisa Pisano, also received a combined heart pump implementation and pig kidney transplant, but died in July 2024.